jamesrharwood/thesis/chapters/appendix/deficiencies.md

 **Participants did not understand all words**

-I had tried to use plain language on the home page and introduction to SRQR, but participants still questioned the meaning of some words (e.g. "synthesis"), including words commonly used by EQUATOR staff (e.g. "transparency").
+I had tried to use plain language on the home page and introduction to SRQR, but participants still questioned the meaning of some words (e.g., "synthesis"), including words commonly used by EQUATOR staff (e.g., "transparency").
 Even the term "reporting guidelines" confused some participants, especially when used at the start of a sentence, where some participants interpreted the word "reporting" to be a verb, instead of part of a compound noun.

 ### link all resources to each other